PaloAltoNetworks/google-cloud-vmseries-ha-tutorial/README.md

 To access the VM-Series user interface, a password must be set for the `admin` user.

 > [!CAUTION]
-> After the Terraform apply completes, it may take an additional 10 minutes for the VM-Series to become responsive.
+> After the apply completes, it may ~10 minutes for the VM-Series to become available.

 1. SSH to the *active* VM-Series firewall using the `VMSERIES_SSH` output value.